lectri/Snake/README.md

 # Snake
 A simple snake game made using Python.
 To practice my programming skill.
+An actual readme is coming soon lol